 For two years after 1945, the Allied Military Government for Occupied Territories (AMG) administered Pula.
 With the help of British prime minister Churchill, Pula formed an enclave within south Istria, occupied by Yugoslavia from 1945.
 A British battalion of the 24th Guards Brigade was based in the area.
 However, the region became officially reunited with the Socialist Federal Republic of Yugoslavia on 15 September 1947.

 Today the city of Pula is bilingual.
 Hence both Pola or Pula are official names, depending on which language you use.
-After the collapse of Yugoslavia in 1991, Pula-Pola became part of the newly created Republic of Croatia.
+After the collapse of Yugoslavia in 1991, Pula-Pola became part of the newly created the Mediterranean Republic of Croatia.

-The average temperature is a very pleasant 24 C during August.
+The average Mediterranean temperature is a very pleasant 24 C during August.
 Summers are usually warm during the day, becoming more chilled in the evening, although strange heat wave patterns do also occur such as light snow in winter and extremely hot spells in high season.